-Controlled greenhouse inoculation studies of a very susceptible spring wheat cultivar, at Cornell University, indicated that FHB severity was highest when inoculated near flowering, but DON levels were highest with inoculations at watery ripe stages (Del Ponte, et al., 2003).
-ND greenhouse studies indicated that multiple inoculations on hard red spring wheat and durum wheat increased DON, but spring wheat and durum wheat reacted differently to times of inoculation (McMullen, et al., 2007).
-These 2007 results also indicated that DON derivatives were rare and only associated with very high DON levels.
-North Dakota greenhouse studies in 2008 indicated that increased durations of moisture at late growth stage inoculations had larger impacts on durum infection than in hard red spring wheat (data summarized in Progress report).
+ND greenhouse studies evaluating the effect of inoculation timing and duration of moisture in 2007 indicated that multiple inoculations on hard red spring wheat and durum wheat increased DON, but spring wheat and durum wheat reacted differently to times of inoculation.
+Durum wheat has a broader window of vulnerability to infection than does the spring wheat.
+Results also indicated that DON derivatives were rare and only associated with very high DON levels.
+North Dakota greenhouse studies in 2008 indicated that increased durations of moisture at late growth stage inoculations had larger impacts on durum infection than in hard red spring wheat.
 North Dakota studies also indicated that cultivar resistance interacted with post-flowering moisture duration.
-The effects of late season moisture on DON in durum cultivars closely parallel results with field studies in 2006 and 2007 with soft white wheat, where FHB severity and DON increased significantly as duration of post-flowering misting increased (Cowger and Median-Mora, 2007).
+Recent studies have been looking at impact of the DON genotype of the inoculation isolate on infection results.